 Best for ages: 1-11

 Why go?
 It’s one of the world’s best zoos — and one of the few places in the U.S. to see giant pandas and the world’s smallest bear.

-What to do: Visit Panda Trek first or last in the day, when crowds are lightest, to see the zoo’s black and white superstars, as well as red pandas.
+What to do: Visit Panda Trek first or last in the day.
 Don’t miss Elephant Odyssey, and Northern Frontier, to see polar bears and arctic foxes.
 Also noteworthy is the Africa Rocks exhibit (baboons, leopards, blue-eyed lemurs, etc.).

 More info: SanDiegoZooWildlifeAlliance.com